gritzko/swarm/doc/fork.md

 We may do just fine with `swarm˜27zK` or something.
 We may also use `swarm˜mycompany˜myname˜serial` or any other convention as long as de-facto upstream-downstream relations fit into the de-jure replica identifier tree.

-### Clone

-A Clone is a Client in all respects, except it is subscribed to all of the database by default.
-A Client is subscribed to nothing initially, so it needs to issue upstream subscriptions on per-object basis.

 ## Shard

 Suppose, one process/server can no longer handle the entire database.